nikita-volkov/text-builder/README.md

 # Performance

 The benchmarks show that it's about 2 times faster than the lazy text builder supplied with the "text" package.
-In the years of existence of this package the collected user feedback proves that's faster in fact.
+In the years of existence of this package the collected user feedback proves that it's faster in fact.

 ```
 benchmarking Left-biased mappend/1kB/TextBuilder